--1.
-In the design of the support structure (tower), if any item does not satisfy the provisions in 6.1.1-1., then it shall be shown that the item satisfies the required criteria regarding safety that are defined by the provisions in 6.1.1-1.

--2.
-In the case of -1. above, if the design is based on the method shown in Annex F, and it is confirmed by ClassNK that the contents of it are satisfied, then it may be considered that the required criteria regarding safety that are defined by the provisions in 6.1.1-1 are satisfied for the item.
+- -1.
+In the design of the support structure (tower), if any item does not satisfy the provisions in 6.1.1-2., then it shall be shown that the item satisfies the required criteria regarding safety that are defined by the provisions in 6.1.1-2. - -2.
+In the case of -1. above, if the design is based on the method shown in Annex F, and it is confirmed by the Support Structure Certification Subcommittee/Tower Section Meeting that the contents of it are satisfied, then it may be considered that the required criteria regarding safety that are defined by the provisions in 6.1.1-2 are satisfied for the item. - -3.
+If it is necessary to conduct a manufacturing evaluation for the tower, ClassNK will individually specify when and how the results of the manufacturing evaluation shall be confirmed, based on the content indicated in 1.5.5-1.
+(8).